 The Best Daily Fantasy Sites for Vermont Players

 Vermont is one of the handful of states that has actually been able to pass legislation regulating the activity.
 Act S.136, which was to assess consumer protection, found that over 80,000 residents had already engaged in at least one daily fantasy contest.
 As a result, the legislature found it necessary to regulate the activity.
-Due to the passage of the law, daily fantasy contests are 100% legal in Vermont.
+Due to the passage of the law, Vermont daily fantasy betting is 100% legal.
+And the best part is that there are also other places, like the Texas daily fantasy sports, that give you a number of possibilities.

 - Our team closely follows the Vermont Legislature so that our site contains accurate information regarding the state’s gambling laws.